“Love Yourself!” This phrase seems to be everywhere lately. Will this fix the issue of insecurity?

 Philippians 3:3 states that we should take no pride in ourselves but put all of our confidence in Jesus Christ.

-Jesus says, in Luke 9:23,“If anyone desires to come after me, let him deny himself, and take up his cross daily, and follow Me.”
-It may seem funny that self-denial, instead of self-love, would be the cure for all of our insecurities, but when we let ourself fade into the background, we will be consumed by Jesus and all of our insecurities will melt away.
+Jesus says, in Luke 9:23, “If anyone desires to come after me, let him deny himself, and take up his cross daily, and follow Me.”
+It may seem funny that self-denial, instead of self-love, would be the cure for all of our insecurities, but when we let ourselves fade into the background, we will be consumed by Jesus and all of our insecurities will melt away.

-We will no longer look to ourselves to find confidence.
+We will no longer look at ourselves to find confidence.

 We will learn to find confidence in Jesus Christ and who He is, rather than who we are.

-Now, to me this actually takes a lot of pressure off of my shoulders.
+Now, to me, this actually relieves a lot of pressure off of my shoulders.
 Knowing that I don’t have to be perfect because Jesus already is.
 Knowing that what society deems “perfect,” I don’t need to be.
 I have full confidence in the one who hung the stars.

-So, instead of trying to “love yourself” more or build up you self-esteem, let your thoughts of self fade away completely.
+So, instead of trying to “love yourself” more or build-up your self-esteem, let your thoughts of self fade away completely.
 Only then will Jesus shine in and through us, this is how we’ll gain lasting security.